How to overcome plateaus in your progress?

 ⌛ Estimated reading time: 2 minutes

-Plateaus are inevitable in any type of training, whether it's strength training, running, yoga, or even a general fitness goal.
-If you feel like your progress is stalled, don't worry—it's a normal part of the process.
+Plateaus are inevitable in any type of training, whether it's weightlifting, running, yoga, or even general fitness.
+If you feel like your progress has stalled, don't worry, it's a normal part of the process.
 But how do you overcome them?
-Here are some key strategies to regain your momentum and keep growing !
+Here are some key strategies to get back on track and keep improving !

-A plateau is when you reach a point where your body no longer responds as well to the same efforts.
+A plateau is when you reach a point where your body no longer responds as well to the same effort.
 This can happen after weeks or months of the same routine.
 Why?
-Because your body has adapted to the constant effort, reducing any gains in strength, endurance, or flexibility.
+Because your body has adapted to the constant effort, thus reducing gains in strength, endurance, or flexibility.
 It's a bit like your engine slowing down after running at the same speed for too long!

 To overcome this blockage, new challenges must be created .